-For 2017, the average personal loan interest rates are between 10% to 28%.
-Actual interest rates vary based on the qualifications of a borrower, the length of the loan, the loan amount and the lender.
-Below, we have compiled the average personal loan interest rates by credit score and by lender.
+The average annual percentage rate on a personal loan will range from 10% to 28% in 2018.
+Actual rates will vary based on how creditworthy you are, the length of the loan, the loan amount, and the lender.
+Here we compile the average rates on unsecured personal loans, grouped by credit score and lender.

 Average Personal Loan Interest Rates by Credit Score

 Your credit score will be one of the largest factors in determining the annual percentage rate (APR) on a personal loan.
-In general, the higher your credit score, the lower the interest rate and APR.
-Individuals with excellent credit, which is defined as any credit score between 720 and 850, should expect to find rates around 10% to 12% and may qualify for lower rates.
-However, if you do have an excellent credit score, you may want to consider a 0% balance transfer credit card instead, as you can save money on interest this way.
+In general, the higher your credit score, the lower the rate will be.
+Individuals with excellent credit, which is defined as any FICO credit score between 720 and 850, should expect to find rates at about 10% to 12%, and many of these individuals may even qualify for lower rates.
+However, if you do have an excellent credit score, you may want to consider a 0% balance transfer credit card instead of a personal loan, as you can save money on interest.

 |Credit Score||Average Personal Loan APRs|